This post is about the Call for Participation for Phase 1 of the Rural & Tribal Libraries project at PLIX. Information about Phase 2 here.

 - What are the particular challenges of delivering STEM / creative learning activities to patrons in low-resource environments?

-- How might we adapt the design or create STEM learning activities / programs to better align with traditional ways of knowing?
+- How might we adapt the design or create STEM learning activities or programs to better align with traditional ways of knowing?

 If these issues connect to your work and you would be interested in collaborating with us, please consider applying.